 Another reason could be GitLab's reliance on self-serve revenue for so long.
 Many companies initially grow with a limited sales team, relying on freemium conversion and "credit card" level plans.
 It's sometimes difficult for these SaaS companies to transition from bottoms-up to a top-down enterprise sales team (see: Dropbox vs. Box).

-Now, this was all during the early days of COVID-19,, and these numbers aren't reflective of where the business might be today – only provided to illustrate a point on sales efficiency.
+This was all during the early days of COVID-19, and these numbers aren't reflective of where the business might be today – only provided to illustrate a point on sales efficiency.
 GitLab hasn't been publishing these numbers recently.

 There's more to this story.
 Quota and sales incentive plans, win-rate, growth and attribution, and more.
 More data and analysis to come.